stfc/PSyclone/doc/transformations.rst

 ``-okern`` command-line flag.

-In order to support the two use cases given above, PSyclone supports two different kernel-renaming schemes: "unique" and "single" (specified via the ``--kernel-renaming`` command-line flag).
-In the default, "unique" scheme, PSyclone ensures that each transformed kernel is given a unique name (with reference to the contents of the kernel output directory).
+In order to support the two use cases given above, PSyclone supports two different kernel-renaming schemes: "multiple" and "single" (specified via the ``--kernel-renaming`` command-line flag).
+In the default, "multiple" scheme, PSyclone ensures that each transformed kernel is given a unique name (with reference to the contents of the kernel output directory).
 In the "single" scheme, it is assumed that any given kernel that is transformed is always transformed in the same